 Fast Facts: Holiday Injuries

-The holiday season has begun, and while decorating is one of the best ways to get into the festive spirit, data from the Centers for Disease Control and Prevention indicates there are more than 5,800 injuries per year from holiday decorating.
+The holiday season has begun!
+While decorating is one of the best ways to get into the festive spirit, data from the Centers for Disease Control and Prevention indicates there are more than 5,800 injuries per year from holiday decorating.
+The U.S Consumer Product Safety Commission (CPSC) found in 2022, there were about 160 decorating related injuries each day during the holiday season.
+Among these decorating injuries, almost 50% are incidents involving a fall.
+The 2022 holiday season saw roughly 14,800 patients in emergency departments due to decorating-related injuries.
 It is important to remember that safety measures should be taken.
-According to the U.S Consumer Product Safety Commission (CPSC), 15,000 injuries from holiday decorating were seen in emergency departments nationwide in 2021 alone.
-This equates to about 250 injuries per day during the holiday season.
 Most injuries associated with celebrating the holidays can be prevented.
-People are urged to put safety into practice while purchasing toys for children, cooking that holiday feast, or decorating your home.
+People are urged to put safety into practice while purchasing toys for children, cooking that holiday feast or decorating your home.

-- Follow age guidance and other safety information on toy packaging and choose toys that match each child's interest and abilities.
+- Follow age guidance and other safety information on toy packaging and choose toys that match each child's interests and abilities.